The Fiction Fox

 With threats of end of days, and rumours that the enigmatic caretaker Arthur Parnassus has no control over his wards, Linus must set things straight.
 He soon finds that the orphanages inhabitants aren’t quite what he expected, and that the word “home” means more than a word written on his files.

 If you’re anything like me, you’ll find nothing does the trick of “cosy-feels” like a story about found-family, and The House in the Cerulean Sea scratches that itch perfectly.
-Additionally the author has a second, very similar novel out by the title of Under the Whispering Door.
+Additionally the author has a second and third novel out, with very similar vibes under the titles of In the Lives of Puppets and Under the Whispering Door.
 If you liked one, you’ll likely enjoy the other as well.

 8. Elatsoe by Darcie Little Badger Speaking of cosy-vibes, Elatsoe was one of my cosiest reads of last year.
 Similar to The House in the Cerulean Sea, it reads like a middle-grade and is packed with beautiful themes of family and belonging, but with a slightly more melancholic undertone.
 If that hasn’t convinced you yet; our protagonist is an asexual, Lipan- Apachean girl who has the happiest ghost-dog as a companion.
 What more could I want in a book…?